-- Breasts that droop, sag, are elongated or pendulous
+- Breasts that are elongated or pendulous

 - Breasts with a lot of loose skin that look empty or flat

-- Breasts that are drooping and of different size
+- Breasts that are of different sizes

 - Breast shape and size that has been affected by nursing or pregnancy